Jump to content

 Time

 This is usually simply 'xdX Turns'.
-However it may also imply that each 'Turn' is actually 'X an Hour' meaning that the effect happens over hours instead of turns in combat.
-They may also be a 'Lingers' effect which means the poison stays in that spot and can effect anyone entering the area.
+However, it may also imply that each 'Turn' is actually 'X an Hour', meaning that the effect happens over hours instead of turns in combat.
+There may also be a 'Lingers' effect, meaning the poison stays in that spot and can affect anyone entering the area.

 Table: Poisons